 Physiological Changes During Pregnancy

-The body goes through a whole series of physiological and postural changes during pregnancy.
+During pregnancy, a woman's body experiences numerous physiological changes.
 Hormonal changes primarily affect the beginning and course of pregnancy.
 Certain hormones can also cause the ligaments in the sacroiliac region to loosen.
 One of the most common issues faced by pregnant women is upper back pain.

 Generalized Lower Back Pain and Facet Joint Injuries